DGG3D/cli-batching-simple/README.md

                         suffix to be used for output file name -d, --delete_output_first
-                        if specified, content of the output directory will be deleted (cleaned up) before processing
+                        if specified, content of the output directory will be deleted (cleaned up) before processing -q, --qa_mode         if specified, content of the output directory will be adjust to use as input for the qa-tool -r RAPIDCOMPACT_EXE, --rapidcompact_exe RAPIDCOMPACT_EXE
+                        RapidCompact CLI executable
 ```